thephpleague/uri-src/docs/components/7.0/modifiers.md

 - not mangle your data during merging;
 - returned a valid URI object;

-Because the `Modifier` is immutable and the modifying methods return a new instance of the class we can the class supports out of the box piping multiple methods to improve your code.
+Because the `Modifier` is immutable and the modifying methods return a new instance of the class, out of the box, piping multiple methods to improve your code is supported.

 ~~~php
 <?php